Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 5. Add a Fast Create to create Campaign Members from the collection
 6. Activate and test the process

+Lets fire up Flow to start building.

+![Create Flow](2.1 - flow in setup.png)

 ### Create Flow and Define Input Variables
 Process Builder will pass in variables to the Flow for Campaign ID (aka Class Session) and Account ID (aka Chapter).

-Lets fire up Flow to start building.

-![Create Flow](2.1 - flow in setup.png)

 Click New Flow and select the Resources tab.

 ![New Resource](2.2 - resources tab.png)

-###Variables

 In the Resources tab, double-click Variable and fill in the information for the Campaign ID variable.
 Do it again for the Account ID variable.
 Remember to set the Input/Output Type to Input Only.
 This will expose the variable in the Process Builder.

 ![Campaign Variable](2.3 - campaign variable.png)

 ![Account Variable](2.4 - account variable.png)

+### Define Other Variables
+Within the Flow you need variables to pass data between the steps.
+We use SObject Variables and SObject Collection Variables because they automatically know the fields in the object you select and will change if you add or remove fields.

 Double-click SObject Collection Variable and fill in the information for the Contact collection variable.
 This is where you will store the Teaching Assistant records retrieved from the Contact object.
 Input/Output type should be Private.